Twin City Derby Girls: History

 Twin City was established at the beginning of 2010.
-By the end of the year, it was regularly selling out its venue - for the final bout of the season, it sold out in twelve minutes.
+By the end of the year, it was regularly sold out its venue - for the final bout of the season, it sold out in twelve minutes.
 As a result, it, moved to the 1,200-seater University of Illinois Ice Arena for the 2011 season.
-Home games are now played out of Skateland in Savoy, IL and the David S. Palmer Arena in Danville, IL.
+Home games are were then played out of Skateland in Savoy, IL and the David S. Palmer Arena in Danville, IL.

 The league was accepted into the Women's Flat Track Derby Association Apprentice Program in July 2010, and became a full member of the WFTDA in March 2012.